The Club has adopted the ECB Guidelines for supervising

 bowler to whom a wicket keeper in the same age group would in normal

 circumstances stand back to take the ball.
-All coaches are urged to identify

-those players with the potential to bowl fast and to ensure they follow the
+potential to bowl fast and to ensure they follow the Directives in all

-Directives in all cricket throughout the season.
+cricket throughout the season.

 3. These rules cover: